Hannah-Sten/TeXiFy-IDEA/README.md

 ## Feedback and support
 You can share new ideas/feature requests/bugs/calls for help in multiple ways:
-1. Live chat via [gitter](https://gitter.im/TeXiFy-IDEA) (you can login with your GitHub account).
-Gitter also has a nice app, we use it to get notified of new activity.
+1. For questions, ideas or general comments use the [Discussions tab](https://github.com/Hannah-Sten/TeXiFy-IDEA/discussions/categories/q-a) to start a new discussion.
 2. [Issues](https://github.com/Hannah-Sten/TeXiFy-IDEA/issues).
-These may be bug reports, feature requests, user support, etc. Just generally anything you have a problem with/suggestion for.
-For general feedback we advise to use the gitter.
+These may be bug reports, feature requests, etc. Just generally anything you have a problem with/suggestion for.
+For general feedback we advise to use GitHub Discussions.
+3. Live chat via [gitter](https://gitter.im/TeXiFy-IDEA) (you can login with your GitHub account).

 Please bear in mind that this is just a side project for us.
 It might take a while to fully process your feedback.
 We try our best :3